the-locksmith/rcon/README.md

     crontab -e
     ```

-2. Add new cron job to trigger autoban every 5 minutes
+2. Add new cron job to trigger autoban every 5 minutes:

     ```
     */5 * * * * /path/to/rcon -autoban 2>&1 >> /path/to/rcon-autoban.log